lszzy/FWFramework/README.md

 # [中文](README_CN.md)

+## Tutorial
 iOS development framework, convenient for iOS development, compatible with OC and Swift.

+All Swizzles in this framework will not take effect by default and will not affect existing projects.
+They need to be manually opened or invoked to take effect.
+This library has been used in formal projects, and will continue to be maintained and expanded in the future.
+Everyone is welcome to use and provide valuable comments to grow together.

 ## Installation
 It is recommended to use CocoaPods to install and automatically manage dependencies.
 For manual import, please refer to Example project configuration.